Azerbaijani oil prices on the rise

 By Zeyni Jafarov – Trend:

-The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, increased by $1.36 on Oct.8 compared to the previous price, reaching $41.94 per barrel, Trend reports with reference to the source from the country's oil and gas market.
+The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, increased by 87 cents on Oct.14 compared to the previous price, reaching $42.57 per barrel, Trend reports with reference to the source from the country's oil and gas market.

-The price of Azeri LT FOB Ceyhan amounted to $41.42 per barrel on Oct.8, which also rose by $1.35 compared to the previous price.
+The price of Azeri LT FOB Ceyhan amounted to $42.07 per barrel in Oct.14, which also rose by 87 cents compared to the previous price.

 Azerbaijan has been producing Azeri LT since 1997 and exporting it via the Baku-Tbilisi-Ceyhan (BTC) and Baku-Supsa Western Export Pipeline, as well as by rail to the Georgian port of Batumi.